razgarabedi/imagedropify/README.md

 If SELinux is enabled on CentOS (check with `sestatus`), you might need to allow Nginx to make network connections to proxy to your Next.js app (port 3000) and access files in `/var/www/imagedrop`.

 *   **Allow Nginx to connect to network (for proxying to Next.js on port 3000):**
+    This is critical if Nginx is blocked from connecting to `localhost:3000`.
     ```bash
     sudo setsebool -P httpd_can_network_connect 1
     ```